 Learn about our Counseling Services to see how we can help you.

 Being in an abusive relationship can be very frightening.
 AVDA’s counselors will help you through this difficult time by providing support and information.
 In addition to free, confidential counseling services for adult survivors and their children, we offer support groups (English and Spanish), safety planning, emergency financial support, and help with education or training.

-AVDA’s Victim Support Group also encompasses a free 8-week certificate-based educational class, which will teach participants about the dynamics of domestic abuse, as well as the significant consequences on children from being exposed to an abusive environment.
-Contact AVDA at (713) 224-9911 to ask about these classes.
+AVDA’s Victim Support Groups in both English and Spanish teach participants about the dynamics of domestic abuse, as well as the significant consequences of children’s exposure to an abusive environment.
+After eight weeks, participants may qualify for a certificate.
+Contact AVDA at (713) 224-9911 to ask about these groups.

 Our Counselors Can Also Help With:

 - Depression or anxiety

 - Sexual abuse

 Abuse comes in many forms.
 You may be in an abusive relationship if your partner is:

 - Threatening to hurt you, your loved ones or themselves